Sparky

 What Affects the Cost

 • Distance from power source.
 The single biggest cost driver.
 Tapping a circuit 3 metres away through one wall is dramatically cheaper than a 30-metre underground run to a back shed.
+Each additional metre of cable run adds both material and labour cost.

 • Wall and surface construction.
 Brick, concrete, and stone are harder and slower to drill than timber framing.
 Rendered block and retaining walls may need core-drilling.
+A standard brick penetration takes 15–20 minutes; sandstone or bluestone can take three times that.

 • Underground vs surface.
-Underground cable runs cost more but look cleaner.
-Rocky or root-filled soil adds further expense.
-Cable sizing must comply with AS/NZS 3008 voltage drop limits, which may require heavier gauge cable on longer runs.
+Underground cable runs cost more but look cleaner and are better protected.
+Rocky, root-filled, or clay soil adds further expense.
+Cable sizing must comply with AS/NZS 3008 voltage drop limits, which may require 4mm² or 6mm² cable instead of standard 2.5mm² on runs over 20 metres.

 • Voltage drop on long runs.
-Cable runs over 20 metres may need 4mm² or 6mm² cable instead of standard 2.5mm² to keep voltage within safe limits, adding material cost.
+Cable runs over 20 metres may need heavier gauge cable (4mm² or 6mm²) to keep voltage within AS/NZS 3008 limits.
+Undersized cable causes power tools and motors to underperform and lights to dim.

 A weatherproof powerpoint mounted on an external wall near an existing indoor circuit, with a short cable run through one wall, sits toward $1,500.
 An underground cable run of 25 metres or more to a detached shed, with trenching through established gardens, a dedicated sub-board, and heavy-gauge cable for voltage drop compliance, pushes toward $4,500.